-In fact, even the slightest breach could be a big cause for concern, since compliance violations related to unsanitary doors and docks often carry strict penalties like mandatory fines and even shutdowns until the problem is fixed.
+In fact, even the slightest breach could be a big cause for concern, since compliance violations related to unsanitary doors and docks can carry strict penalties like mandatory fines and shutdowns until the problem is fixed.

-Given this strong emphasis placed on environmental safety, an essential door and dock maintenance program would be able to prove its worth by anticipating any immediate concerns (no matter how small) and bringing a swift resolution to dangerous threats—before the damage is done!
+Given this strong emphasis placed on environmental safety, an essential door and dock maintenance program proves its worth by anticipating immediate concerns (no matter how small) and bringing a swift resolution to dangerous threats—before the damage is done!

-Optimal security, both inside and outside of facilities, depends on integrated measures that can respond at a moment’s notice.
+Optimal security inside and outside of facilities depends on integrated measures that can respond at a moment’s notice.
 This way, you and personnel don’t have to feel increasingly vulnerable, compromised, or unprepared in case of a serious and unforeseen accident threat.

 Still, accidents can happen, and if existing door and dock equipment isn’t up to task of performing its security functions right when you need them, then the consequences could lead to prolonged facility exposure and even physical damage.

-The good news is, an essential maintenance program keeps all of this under control for you by closely monitoring door and dock security, making sure to correct any irregular protocols long before they even have the chance of backfiring on the things that matter most!
+The good news is, an essential maintenance program keeps all of this under control for you by closely monitoring door and dock security, making sure to correct any irregular protocols long before they have the chance of backfiring on what that matters most!

 5. FIRE STANDARDS

-Fire standards are there to protect facility operations from literally going up in flames.
-For this reason, they should always be treated with extreme caution—should you ever have to rely on them to insulate you from the devastating effects of unexpected fire incidents.
+Fire standards are there to protect facility operations from going up in flames.
+For this reason they should always be treated with extreme caution—should you ever have to rely on them to insulate you from the devastating effects of unexpected fire incidents.

-Aside from being legally enforced, it goes without saying that even smallest fire door oversight could put your property and operations at risk, while also endangering the lives of innocent people who are simply doing their job.
+But aside from being legally enforced, even the smallest fire door oversight puts your property and operations at risk, also endangering the lives of innocent people who are simply doing their job.

-Extremely vigilant, therefore, of the dangers and legal requirements surrounding fire safety, one of the top priorities an essential maintenance program would tackle immediately would be the appropriate testing and repair of fire-rated doors that must be up to code!
+Extremely vigilant, therefore, of the dangers and legal requirements surrounding fire safety, one of the top priorities an essential maintenance program tackles immediately is the appropriate testing and repair of fire-rated doors that must be up to code!

-Given the highly infectious spread of COVID-19, sanitation is a hot-button issue of epic proportions that won’t be going away any time soon, for the simple reason that everybody is at risk of being exposed.
+Given the highly infectious spread of COVID-19, sanitation is a pressing issue that won’t be going away any time soon, for the simple reason that everybody is at risk of being exposed.